-Many people have asked me recently about the different physical characteristics of the bears found in North America.
-I have written this article to explain the features shared and distinct between the three bear species in North America.
+Many people have asked me recently about the different physical characteristics of the three species of bears found in North America.
+While there are many similarities, there are also some major differences.

 There are three types of bears found in North America, the American black bear, the brown grizzly bear, and the polar bear.